 The report emphasises how critical it is for residents residing in disaster-prone regions to be ready to respond to the threat of natural disasters, and to have a disaster risk reduction plan in place.
 In Australia, organisations like the Rural Fire Service have bushfire survival plansavailable to help people ensure they are properly equipped in advance of any emergency.

 How can communities prepare for a natural disaster?

 No two natural disasters are the same, however they all require the same level of advance preparation..

 Here are several ways communities can be forewarned and forearmed to reduce risk.

 Learn from the past

 Whilst devastating, natural disasters offer an insight into how to better prevent and prepare for another emergency in the future.
-Reflecting upon what worked well and what needs addressing could offer invaluable intel for a community’s action plan.
+Reflecting upon what worked well and what needs addressing could offer invaluable intel for a community’s response plan.
 According to an article published by the New York Times, people respond more effectively in an emergency if the threat occurring has been addressed in the past.

 Establish a community action plan

-The aim of a community action plan is to ensure everyone in a local area is aware of potential disasters.
-The action plan should highlight the most common threats to the region, establish safe zones of evacuation, and provide guidance on what to include in survival and emergency kits.
+The aim of a community action plan is to ensure everyone in a local area is aware of potential natural disasters.
+The response plan should highlight the most common threats to the region, establish safe zones of evacuation, and provide guidance on what to include in survival and emergency kits.
 Clear communication channels should be outlined in the community action plan and be adhered to.

 Pack an emergency kit